 The St Helen’s Wharf area is the oldest part of the town of Abingdon, one of the oldest continuously inhabited towns in England.
 The Wharf had been for centuries the confluence of the town and the river Thames, a significant point of entry and embarkation.
-The site of an accumulation of hundreds of thousands of journeys back, forth and through, all of which coming to and end, moving on both through time and purpose, just like mine.
+The site of an accumulation of hundreds of thousands of journeys back, forth and through, all of which coming to and end, moving on, both through time and purpose.